Magic (1978 film): Plot

-The next morning, Fats becomes even more possessive and jealous when Corky says that he plans to elope with Peggy and leave the dummy behind.
-Duke returns from his trip earlier than expected.
-Suspecting his wife has cheated on him, he wants to have a talk with Corky by the lake.
-Rather than confront him, Duke awkwardly confides to Corky that he loves Peggy and is worried about losing her.
-Duke suddenly spots Greene's body on the edge of the lake.
-Duke, believing Greene could still be alive, sends Corky to get help.
-Curious, he decides to search Corky's cabin, where Fats stabs him to death with a knife with "help" from Corky.
+The next morning, Corky says that he plans to elope with Peggy and leave the dummy behind.
+Suspecting his wife has cheated on him, Duke talks with Corky by the lake and confides that he loves Peggy and is worried about losing her.
+Duke suddenly spots the unconscious body of a man on the edge of the lake and goes to check him for an ID.
+Believing he could still be alive, Corky is sent to get help while Duke administers the "kiss of life".

+Curious, Duke searches Corky's cabin.
+He discovers that the drowned man was Corky's agent, Greene, and is stabbed to death by Fats with "help" from Corky.

-An increasingly deranged Corky manages to pull himself together and persuade Peggy to run away with him, but she insists on waiting to tell Duke face to face.
-She thinks everything is fine until Fats "comes alive" and reveals that Corky's card trick is only a ruse he uses to seduce women and that Peggy is only the latest of his conquests.
-Repulsed, she rejects Corky and locks herself in her bedroom.
-Fats says that, from this point on, he will make the decisions in Corky's life, immediately asserting this new authority by ordering Corky to kill Peggy.
+Corky composes himself and persuades Peggy to run away with him, but she insists on waiting to tell Duke.
+Fats then "comes alive" and reveals that Corky's card trick is a ruse he uses to seduce women.
+Peggy sees it as Corky humiliating her and rejects him, locking herself in her bedroom.
+Fats orders Corky to kill Peggy.

-Corky, turning on the charm and using Fats' voice, apologizes to Peggy through her locked door and leaves her a wooden heart that he carved.
-A short while later, Corky returns with a bloodstained knife.
-Fats seems pleased — until it is revealed that the blood on the knife is Corky's, who has fatally stabbed himself so that he will not kill anyone else.
-As a result, Fats also feels faint.
-They wonder which one of them will die first.
-Moments later, Peggy returns to the cabin, happily calling out that she has changed her mind and has decided to run away with Corky after all.
-As she speaks, she playfully changes her voice to impersonate Fats.
+Corky, using Fats' voice, apologizes to Peggy through her locked door and leaves her a wooden heart that he carved.
+A short while later, he returns with a bloodstained knife.
+Fats seems pleased until he learns that Corky fatally stabbed himself to prevent further murders by Fats.
+Corky and Fats each feel faint, wondering which of them will die first.
+Moments later, Peggy returns to the cabin, happily calling out that she has changed her mind and decided to run away with Corky.
+As she speaks, she playfully changes her voice to impersonate Fats, tossing the wooden heart in the air.